raqbit/AnimalEssentials/README.md

 ### To-Do

 1. Ability to click the entity name in chat, after issuing /ae find <name>, to teleport to it.
-2. Particles for /ae name | /ae spawn
+2. Particles for /ae name
 3. (XP-System)
 4. Animal Protect
 5. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)